DA: Skydiver who died in Massachusetts from LI

 DA: Skydiver who died in Massachusetts from Long Island

-A spokeswoman for the Northwestern district attorney on Wednesday identified the woman as 27-year-old Alexis Zays.
-Zays lived on Long Island but authorities did not provide a hometown.

-Investigators previously said Zays “veered off course” before hitting the barn in Orange on Saturday.
+The spokesman said the parachutist had exited the aircraft, a Twin Otter, before the accident, but declined to discuss specifics.

+The spokesman said the incident was the first fatal accident in the history of the jump service, which has been in existence since 1959.
+That could not be immediately independently confirmed.

-She was taken to Athol Memorial Hospital in Athol before being transferred to UMass Memorial Medical Center in Worcester, where she died Monday.
+Zayas was taken to Athol Memorial Hospital in Athol, Massachusetts, after the accident, then was transferred to UMass Memorial Medical Center in Worcester, where she died Monday.

 Comments

-Note: CORRECTION: Alexis Zayas’ name was misspelled in a previous version of this story due to incorrect information provided by authorities.